-The restrictive covenants contained in the Amended and Restated Senior Credit Facility could cause us to be unable to pursue business opportunities that we or our stockholders may consider beneficial without the lender's permission or without repaying all Amended and Restated Senior Credit Facility obligations.
+The restrictive covenants contained in the Second Amended and Restated Senior Credit Facility could cause us to be unable to pursue business opportunities that we or our stockholders may consider beneficial without the lender's permission, and the minimum cash covenant could require us to repay the Second Amended and Restated Senior Credit Facility obligations if we do not maintain the required minimum balance of unrestricted cash at all times.
 These covenants limit our ability to, among other things, convey, sell, lease, license, transfer or otherwise dispose of certain parts of our business or property; change the nature of our business; liquidate or dissolve; enter into certain change in control or acquisition transactions; incur or assume certain debt; grant certain types of liens on our assets; modify, liquidate or transfer assets in certain collateral accounts; pay dividends or make certain distributions to our stockholders; make certain investments; enter into material transactions with affiliates; and modify existing debt or collaboration arrangements.
-A breach of any of these covenants could result in an event of default under the Amended and Restated Senior Credit Facility.
+A breach of any of these covenants could result in an event of default under the Second Amended and Restated Senior Credit Facility.

-Financial Outlook for 2018
+Financial Outlook for 2019

-Based upon our development plans, merger-related incurred costs from the recently terminated merger agreement with Idera and our awarded government contracts, on a stand-alone basis, we continue to expect 2018 operating cash usage to be in the range of \$85 to \$105 million, and expect our total 2018 operating expenses to be in the range of \$90 to \$110 million.
-Our operating expense range excludes equity-based compensation expense due to the difficulty in accurately projecting this expense as it is significantly impacted by the volatility and price of the Company's stock, as well as vesting of the Company's outstanding performance-based stock options.
+Based upon our development plans, expected operations and our awarded government contracts, we expect our 2019 operating cash usage to be in the range of \$105 to \$130 million, and expect our total 2019 operating expenses to be in the range of \$120 to \$145 million.
+Our operating expense range excludes equity-based compensation expense due to the difficulty in accurately projecting this expense as it is significantly impacted by the volatility and price of our stock, as well as vesting of our outstanding performance-based stock options.
+Although not in our operating expense guidance above, approximately \$3.5 million of stock option expense will be recognized in the remaining two quarters of 2019 associated with the two tranches of performance-based options mentioned earlier.
 Our operating cash forecast excludes any impact of our royalty monetization, hedge collateral posted or returned, and any other non-routine cash outflows or inflows.
 Our ability to remain within our operating expense and operating cash target ranges is subject to multiple factors, including unanticipated or additional general development and administrative costs and other factors described under the Risk Factors located elsewhere in this report.